temcocontrols/T3000Webview/docs/GRAFANA_IMPLEMENTATION_STATUS.md

 ## 🎉 Implementation Complete

 ### What Was Achieved
-We successfully replaced the ECharts-based T3000 charting system with a **true Grafana-based solution** using official Grafana libraries.
+Successfully replaced the ECharts-based T3000 charting system with a **true Grafana-based solution** using official Grafana libraries.
 This implementation provides:

 #### ✅ Core Features
 - **Vue-React Bridge**: Seamless integration of React Grafana components in Vue 3 application